agamjn/rumi/overview.md

-# Personal Content AI Assistant
+# Rumi - Personal Content AI Assistant

 An AI-powered content assistant that helps you create authentic, engaging content by leveraging your unique work, voice, and ideas.

 ## What It Does

-Your Personal Content AI Assistant acts as your content co-pilot, helping you:
+Rumi acts as your content co-pilot, helping you:

 ### 1. **Discover Content Ideas from Your Work**
 - Automatically scans your recent work (blog posts, social media, customer conversations)